$11.6 Million Verdict Against Short-Term Rental Owner [Updated 2021]

 What Exactly Happened?

-However, recently obtained public record shows item # 13 in the host’s rental agreement indicating a waiver of liability and language referencing “Owners assume no responsibility” with regards to the pools, balconies and stairs.
+However, the public record shows item # 13 in the host’s rental agreement indicating a waiver of liability and language referencing “Owners assume no responsibility” with regards to the pools, balconies, and stairs.

 How Could The Owner Have Avoided This Verdict?

 Without seeing all the evidence, we can’t speculate, but one thing is for sure, a rental agreement alone is not enough.
-At Proper, we insure thousands of short-term vacation rental owners that offer pools, and our underwriting is strict for this very reason.
-This is why we require:
+At Proper, we insure thousands of short-term vacation rental owners that offer pools, and our underwriting is strict when it comes to pool safety standards required, for this very reason.
+Therefore, we require:

 It might be too late for these Alabama homeowners, but it isn’t for you.